 “Lounsberry establishes how central to Woolf’s personal and creative being was diary-writing.”—Panthea Reid, author of Art and Affection: A Life of Virginia Woolf “A tour de force.
 Insightfully retraces Woolf’s movement from joyful confidence to restless struggles, persuasively illustrates the antiwar nature of all of Woolf’s work during the 1930s, and movingly interprets Woolf’s last … Continue reading Virginia Woolf, the War Without, the War Within

-Written by Barbara Lounsberry, author of Virginia Woolf's Modernist Path: Her Middle Diaries and the Diaries She Read and Becoming Virginia Woolf: Her Early Diaries and the Diaries She Read The great English writer and thinker Virginia Woolf kept a diary from age 14 until four days before her suicide in 1941.
-Woolf’s beloved works—Mrs. Dalloway, To … Continue reading Why Writers Should Keep Diaries: Lessons From Virginia Woolf
+Written by Barbara Lounsberry, author of Becoming Virginia Woolf; Virginia Woolf's Modernist Path; and Virginia Woolf, the War Without, the War Within.
+The great English writer and thinker Virginia Woolf kept a diary from age 14 until four days before her suicide in 1941.
+Woolf’s beloved works—Mrs. Dalloway, To the Lighthouse, Orlando, A Room of One’s Own—always … Continue reading Why Writers Should Keep Diaries: Lessons From Virginia Woolf

 "Lounsberry is the only scholar to treat Woolf 's diaries for themselves--as works of art, as expressions of her private self, and as testing grounds for her experiments in novel writing."--Panthea Reid, author of Art and Affection: A Life of Virginia Woolf "Offers a fascinating alternative form of biography.
 Lounsberry is particularly skillful in combining … Continue reading Virginia Woolf’s Modernist Path